 Dealing with workplace bullying can be one of a manager’s most difficult tasks, yet it is one that no manager can afford to ignore.

-Allowing a bully to continue their reign of terror in the workplace is likely to bring your whole team undone and may even affect productivity.
+Allowing a workplace bully to continue their reign of terror in the office is likely to bring your whole team undone and may even affect productivity.

 How to spot and deal with workplace bullying:

 - Don’t ignore employee complaints of workplace bullying